How treatment decision are made

 Continuous observation

-If your tumor is small and slow-growing, a “wait-and-see” approach may be recommended, especially if you aren’t experiencing any meningioma symptoms.
+If the meningioma is small and slow-growing, a “wait-and-see” approach may be recommended, especially if you aren’t experiencing any symptoms.
 Your doctor may suggest routine MRIs and check-ups to monitor the growth of the tumor and any other health issues that arise.

 Radiation therapy